fatiando/boule/doc/overview.rst

     import pygmt         # For plotting maps
     import xarray as xr  # For manipulating grids

-Now we can download and open co-located topography and geoid grids using :mod:`ensaio` and :mod:`xarray`:
+Now we can download and open :co-located:`co-located grids` topography and geoid grids using :mod:`ensaio` and :mod:`xarray`:

 .. jupyter-execute::